Canon M5 vs Sony A7S II

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in September 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the M5 emerges as the winner of the contest (13 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M5 comes out slightly ahead of the A7S II (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.